 Here’s a breakdown to clarify:

-NOI is the property’s profit before financing costs, a key part of the DSCR loan meaning.
+NOI is the property’s profit before financing costs, central to DSCR lending.
 It’s calculated as:

 - Gross Rental Income (GRI): Total annual rent if fully occupied, based on leases or market estimates.